 Bunkers and I have had a love/hate relationship.
 There was a point in my golf career where I was literally just happy to get the ball out of the bunker.
-I eventually got to a point where I made it my goal to be the best bunker player on Tour and I was damn near close.
-If you have the chunks, blades, shanks and everything else in between when it comes to bunker play… let me make your life a little bit easier.
+I eventually got to a point where I made it my goal to be the best bunker player on Tour and damnit I was close.
+Now, if you have the chunks, blades, shanks and everything else in-between when it comes to bunker play… let me make your life a little bit easier.
 Here are some of my simple Do’s and Don’ts for “The Beach.”

 1.)
 DON’T use one club for every shot.
 I stress this a lot in my other vlogs and blogs.
 Be Creative.

 DO assess the golf shot and pick your club accordingly.
 To make it easier, use the 5 yard rule.
 If your shot is 5 yards or less, use a 60 degree or Lob wedge.
 5 to 10 yards, 56 degree or SW.
 10-15 yards ,Gap Wedge or PW.
 15-20 Yards, PW or 9 iron and so on… If you have a 30-60 yard bunker shot, congratulations you hit it in the worst spot possible and you’re now SOL (Just Kidding, I can go over those shots another time.)

 2.)
 DON’T make a short back swing, you are making life sooo much more difficult.

 DO make your back swing longer than you think.
 Your back swing should go at least to your waist line.
 In order to get out of a bunker successfully you need speed.
 Having a short back swing and trying to make up that speed on the way down is a disaster.
 Take it back far enough so you can descend with some speed and get that ball outta there.

 3.)
 DON’T keep your club face and stance square/closed.